Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/humble-knight-witch-entry.md

 And with that, the two went their separate ways.

-Yet with Shiori’s heel turn alongside others at the end of Chapter 2, this story may not be over—many now await Gonathon’s response to her unexpected betrayal.
+Yet with Shiori’s heel turn alongside others at the end of Chapter 2, this story may not be over, as many now await Gonathon’s response to her unexpected betrayal.

+The knight, after all, had made a promise—a seemingly harmless, heartfelt vow that, in light of everything that followed, now felt almost binding.
+A promise to this seemingly innocent witch.

+> I want you to pinky promise me,
+> that you will follow my orders, no matter what.

 ## Related Stories